syncfusion-content/blazor-docs/blazor/button/getting-started.md

 > [View Sample in GitHub](https://github.com/SyncfusionExamples/Blazor-Getting-Started-Examples/tree/main/Button).

-N> You can also explore our [Blazor Button example](https://blazor.syncfusion.com/demos/buttons/default-functionalities?) that shows how to configure the button.
+N> You can also explore our [Blazor Button example](https://blazor.syncfusion.com/demos/buttons/default-functionalities?) that shows how to render and configure the button.

 ## See Also